Women's rights in Saudi Arabia: Public and private transportation

 Women have limited access to bus and train services.
-Where women have access to public transport, they must use a separate entrance and sit in a back section reserved for women.
-In early 2010, the government began considering a proposal to create a nationwide women-only bus system.
-Activists are divided on the proposal; some say it will reduce sexual harassment and transportation expenses while helping to facilitate women entering the workforce; others criticize it as an escape from the real issue of recognizing women's right to drive.
+Where they have such access, they must use separate entrances and sit in back sections reserved for women.
+In early 2010, the government considered a proposal to create a nationwide women-only bus system.
+Activists are divided on the proposal.
+Some say it will reduce sexual harassment and transportation expenses while helping to facilitate women entering the workforce.
+Others criticize it as an escape from the real issue of recognizing women's right to drive.

-Careem started business in Saudi Arabia in 2013, and Uber arrived in the country in 2014.
+The Dubai-based carsharing app service Careem started business in Saudi Arabia in 2013, and Uber arrived in 2014.
 Women account for 80% of their passengers.
 The Saudi government has also supported these initiatives as a means of reducing unemployment and, in its Saudi Vision 2030 initiative, has invested equity in both companies.
-Vehicle for Hire has improved mobility for women and also promoted employment participation with its improved transport flexibility.
+Vehicle for Hire has improved mobility for women, and also promoted employment participation with its improved transport flexibility.

-To support working women, the Saudi government has launched the Wusool program, which provides transportation services to the Saudi working women.
+To support working women, the Saudi government has launched the Wusool program, which provides transportation services to them.

 Legal issues

 Political life

-Saudi Arabia is an absolute monarchy with a Consultative Assembly (shura) of lawmakers appointed by the king.
+Saudi Arabia is an absolute monarchy with a Consultative Assembly of lawmakers appointed by the king.
 Prior to a September 2011 announcement by King Abdullah, only men 30 years of age and older could serve as lawmakers.
 As of 2011, women can be appointed to the Consultative Assembly.
 Women first joined the Consultative Assembly in January 2013, occupying thirty seats.